 You'll only need to bring your printed poster with you.
-We provide a foam-core board and easel along with push pins, that you'll use to pin your poster to the foam board.
-The foam-core board is typically 40" x 60" in size, but your poster does not need to be that size (see the question below about specific poster dimensions).
+During your designated poster session, you'll hang your poster on a conference-provided foam board and easel display using provided push pins to mount your poster to the foam board.
+The recommended poster size dimensions for printing your posters are 36"H x 48"W. The foam board displays are 40"H x 60"W in size, but your poster does not need to be that size (see question below about specific poster dimensions).